9th Biomass Trade & Power Europe - hafizah@cmtsp.com.sg +65 68175744 | CarbonSmart Digital Futures - grace@cmtsp.com.sg +65 63469147 |

 Fireside Chat: Policy & Collaboration for a Climate-Positive Europe

-Conversation on how European policy, industry coalitions and cross-sector collaboration can move from “net-zero” to “climate-positive” outcomes.
+A high-level conversation focused on how European policy, industry coalitions & cross-sector collaboration can move from “net-zero” to “climate-positive” outcomes:

 Panel Discussion: Carbon Markets & MRV – Building Trust at Scale